VOCATIONAL EXPERT TESTIMONY MUST BE BASED ON EVIDENCE

 Therefore, it is important to file your application for benefits as soon as you think you may have a period to time off work or you may not know when you may be able to return to work because of your physical or mental condition.

-When you are seeking an attorney to help you with your Social Security case, you need to find one that you can get along with.
+When you are seeking an attorney to win your SSD benefits, you need to find one you can get along with.
 However, you also need to find one who has years of experience doing this kind of law.
-Many law firms state they practice Social Security law, but the truth is they do very few SSDI and SSI cases.
-You should hire a law firm that focuses on Social Security cases.
-Hire a law firm that can counter VE testimony.
-At Cannon Disability Law, that is all we do and we have over 30 years of experiencing in this area of law.
+Many law firms state they practice Social Security law, but the truth is they do very few SSD cases.

-In order to choose a lawyer, find out more about them.
-You can find out more about our lawyers and staff on our about us page.
+In order to choose a lawyer, find out about them.
+You can find out about our lawyers and staff on our about us page.
 For example, Dianna Cannon has been helping clients win Social Security benefits for over 30 years.
 Brett Bunkall also has years of legal experience and has won hundreds of cases in Utah, Nevada, Idaho, and California.
 Andria Summers has worked at our law firm for 21 years and has helped thousands of our clients win benefits.

 You paid for your benefits by working.
 Now you need them.
 You deserve financial security.
 Call now.
 If we win your case, then you will have financial security for you and your family.
 We can question the vocational expert and win your benefits.
 Contact us today to hire a Social Security attorney with the legal experience you need to win your SSD case.